 COBRA (otherwise known as the Consolidated Omnibus Budget Reconciliation Act), is a federal law.
 It allows you to continue to get health insurance after your divorce from your spouse’s employer.
 This law makes it illegal for an employer to terminate your health insurance coverage just because you and your spouse got divorced.

 What’s more, getting COBRA coverage is relatively easy.
 All you need to do is fill out a few forms from your ex’s employer, pay the first month’s premium, and you’re good to go.
 You don’t need to compare coverage and premium options.
-You can continue using exactly the same insurance plan as you had pre-divorce.
+You can continue using exactly the same insurance plan, and the same doctors, as you had pre-divorce.

 That’s the good news.